 Although the challenges that our tribal communities face may be staggering, there is a light of resilience building up within our Native youth.
 They are powerful, creative, innovative and passionate.

-More information can be found on teen dating violence at:
+Below we’ll find some information on teen dating violence